Use of quantality in nuclei and many-body systems: Conclusions

 The quantality is a powerful tool allowing to identify various phases in many-body systems.
 Its upper value corresponds to a minimal radius, which is close to the Bohr radius in the case of atomic electrons, and leads, in the case of nuclei, to the size of the hard-core of the nucleon-nucleon.
 To analyze cluster phases in nuclei, the localization parameter can be related to the quantality.
 The more general definition of the localization parameter allows to show that both the nucleon number and the low density are control parameters for the occurrence of the cluster phase.

 When related to the dimensionless coupling constant, the quantality drives the spin-orbit effect in finite systems.
-The nucleus is a very specific system, due to its naturalness (i.e. its dimensionless constants of the order of the unity).
-The nuclear clusterization condition could even be considered as a supernaturalness state: all the dimensionless parameters are close to one, including the localization parameter.
+The nucleus is a very specific system: its dimensionless constants are close to the order of the unity.
+The nuclear clusterization condition could even be considered as a superspecificness state: all the dimensionless parameters are close to one, including the localization parameter.
 The impact of quantality on the spin-orbit effect is exhibited, using the spin-orbit rule obtained from a non-relativistic reduction of the Dirac equation.
 Also, the quantality is shown to drive the binding energy per particle compared to the shell gap.

 Three additional dimensionless quantities have been discussed.
 It should be reminded that the quantities used in the present work, contain information from the solved Schr\"odinger equation (of course, in an approximated way), through e.g. the evaluation of the dispersion of the nucleonic wave function obtained by microscopic EDF or HO approximation, or the behavior of the spin-orbit effect through a non-relativistic reduction of the Dirac equation.
 The present results show how quantality can be useful to nuclear structure, beyond a mere evaluation of its value in various many-body systems.
+It can be evaluated in microscopic approaches such as EDF or Ab initio and EFT ones.